 It’s been several weeks since the massive Equifax data breach became public knowledge.
-The panic that followed the astounding news has given way to anger, bafflement and an overwhelming sense of helplessness.
+The panic that followed the astounding news has given way to anger, bafflement, and an overwhelming sense of helplessness.

 This isn’t the first data breach, nor the biggest.
-We read the headlines about a hacked company, then there is public outcry which quickly fizzles out.
+We read the headlines about a hacked company, then there is a public outcry that quickly fizzles out.
 The company may be sued a few months down the line, and some of us might take extra precautions, but then it is forgotten.

 But this time, it’s different.